When using this website, please note the following information ("Terms of Use").

 Introduction / Summery

-Pursuant to Article 3 SFDR, financial market participants shall be obliged to publish information about the integration of sustainability risks in investment decision-making procedures and in investment advice.
+Pursuant to Article 3 SFDR, financial market participants shall be obliged to publish information about the integration of sustainability risks within investment decision-making procedures and in investment advice.
 The approach pursued by Deutsche Oppenheim will be explained in more detail below.

 Definition of sustainability risks